finos/symphony-bdk-java/README.md

 To extend ```CommandHandler``` implement the following methods:

-* **Predicate&lt;String&gt; getCommandMatcher()**: use regular expression to specify the pattern to be used by the application to look for commands in Symphony messages.
+* **Predicate&lt;String&gt; getCommandMatcher()**: use regular expression to specify the pattern to be used by the SDK to look for commands in Symphony messages.

 * **void handle(BotCommand command, SymphonyMessage response)**: where you add your business logic to handle the command.
 This method is automatically called when a Symphony message matches the specified command pattern.
 Use the ```BotCommand``` object to retrieve the command details (e.g. user which triggered it, room where the command was triggered, the raw command line, etc).
 Use the ```SymphonyMessage``` object to format the command response.
-The application will take care of delivering the response to the correct Symphony room.
+The SDK will take care of delivering the response to the correct Symphony room.

 ```java
   @Override